Resources for Windstorms

-If you would like to use an appraisal framework when considering the relevance and quality of the full reviews (see below) that Evidence Aid links to, a couple of useful tools are: AMSTAR and CASP.
+If you would like to use an appraisal framework when considering the relevance and quality of the full reviews that Evidence Aid links to, a few useful tools are: AMSTAR, CASP and ROBIS.
 Guidance is also available on reporting reviews: PRISMA.

 Fu C., & Underwood C. A meta-review of school-based disaster interventions for child and adolescent survivors.
 Journal of Child & Adolescent Mental Health, 2015:27(3);161-71.

 Greene G., Turley R., Mann M., et al. Differing community responses to similar public health threats: A cross-disciplinary systematic literature review.
 Science of The Total Environment, 2014:470;759-67.

 Laditka S.B., Murray L.M., & Laditka J.N.
 In the eye of the storm: Resilience and vulnerability among African American women in the wake of Hurricane Katrina.
 Health Care for Women International, 2010:31(11);1013-27.